ABA Therapy

 Our Approach ?

 Our primary purpose of ABA treatment is to give children and their families/caregivers the tools they need to make socially significant changes.
-We have used this type of therapy successfully with children on the autism spectrum by reinforcing desired behaviors or discouraging unwanted behaviors using scientifically proven tools of learning – including rewards and ‘applauds’.
+We have used this type of therapy successfully with children with behavioral problems (specifically children on the autism spectrum range or those diagnosed with Attention Deficit and Hyperactivity Disorder) by reinforcing desired behaviors or discouraging unwanted behaviors using scientifically proven tools of learning – including rewards and ‘applauds’.
+We also use the Rethink Application which provides parents access to their child’s therapy plan as well as progress reports.

 Independence